 This is why Moshe mentioned "are they strong" before "are they weak."
-We have to be ready to oppose the powers of negativity no matter how formidable they appear, and then, they will be rendered weak, and much easier to subdue. - Rabbi Moshe Yaakov Wisnefsky
+We have to be ready to oppose the powers of negativity no matter how formidable they appear, and then, they will be rendered weak, and much easier to subdue.
+(Likutei Sichot, vol. 4, p.
+1314) - Rabbi Moshe Yaakov Wisnefsky